 After successful field testing as part of its "Fine Dust Eater" project in the past few months, MANN+HUMMEL will present the Brake Dust Particle Filter for both passenger and commercial vehicles in September, both at Automechanika and during IAA Commercial Vehicles.

 After MANN+HUMMEL first presented the technology in 2017 at an early stage of the development process, successful tests have confirmed its effectiveness.
 The successfully completed Großglockner test in a wind tunnel simulated a drive down a mountain, demonstrating temperature resistance.
 Snow and water also showed no effect on the filter.
-The objective of capturing 80 percent of the brake dust particles has been achieved according to tests to date.
+The objective of reducing brake dust emissions directly at the source has been achieved according to tests to date.
 MANN+HUMMEL also assumes a service interval that approximates that of changing the brake pads.
 The developers are also very optimistic that they can achieve a product weight of under 500 grams.

 Thanks to its robust housing directly next to the brake caliper, the filter acts directly at the point of production to prevent the escape of brake dust particles into the environment, especially in city traffic with a lot of braking.
 The filter medium is a material resistant to temperature and corrosion that efficiently filters the different particle sizes.
 Catching particles directly at the point of production can also significantly reduce dirt buildup on alloy rims and the time-consuming removal of embedded brake dust.
 For many drivers, that has incredible value.
 For passenger cars, the brake dust particle filter can also be used as a colorful styling element.